-All jurisdictions provide for both conviction and non-conviction based confiscation.
-In most jurisdictions, there are four types of confiscation orders that can be sought from a court by the relevant state agency:
+All jurisdictions provide for both conviction and non-conviction-based confiscation.
+In most jurisdictions, four types of confiscation orders can be sought from a court by the relevant state agency:

-- orders for the forfeiture of assets (see questions 24 and 33); - · pecuniary penalty orders (see question 29); - literary proceeds orders (requiring that a person who has committed an offence disgorge literary proceeds derived in relation to that offence); and - · unexplained wealth orders (see question 24).
+- orders for the forfeiture of assets;

+- · pecuniary penalty orders;

+- literary proceeds orders (requiring that a person who has committed an offence disgorge literary proceeds derived concerning that offence); and

+- unexplained wealth orders.

-However, there are a number of significant differences between each jurisdiction regarding how confiscation orders are obtained and the operation of certain orders.
+However, there are several significant differences between each jurisdiction regarding how confiscation orders are obtained and the operation of certain orders

-The manner in which the benefit figure is calculated will vary according to the nature of the order sought (see questions 24, 29 and 33).
+How the benefit figure is calculated will vary according to the nature of the order sought.

-24 Confiscation procedure
+Confiscation procedure

-Describe how confiscation works in practice.
+24 Describe how confiscation works in practice.